Hotel International (Brno)

 The Hotel International in Brno, is one of the most important and best preserved buildings in the Brussels style in the Czech Republic.

-The eleven-story hotel was built between 1959 - 1962 designed by Ernest Krejza and Milos Kramoliše.
-The building is inspired by the style of Brazilian architect Oscar Niemeyer, There are also features of late functionalism.
-The hotel was opened on June 29, 1962.
+The eleven-story hotel was built between 1959 and 1962, designed by Ernest Krejza and Milos Kramoliše.
+The building is inspired by the style of Brazilian architect Oscar Niemeyer.
+There are also features of late functionalism.
+The hotel was opened on 29 June 1962.
 From its inception to 24 December 2013, the building was a cultural monument.

-The hotel was operated from 1962 to 1989 by the state company Inter Brno,.
-At the time of opening of the hotel had 301 rooms with a capacity of 697 people.
+The hotel was operated from 1962 to 1989 by the state company Inter Brno.

+At the time of its opening, the hotel had 301 rooms with a capacity for 697 guests.
 It had about 300 employees.
 After the Velvet Revolution in 1989, the hotel was privatized and ownership passed to Hotel International Brno, Inc., founded in 1992.